nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 15 - User-Defined Ordinal Types.md

 https://stackoverflow.com/questions/13366083/why-does-the-arrow-operator-in-c-exist

 **[3]** c.
 What are the differences between enumeration types in C++ and Java?
 - Enumeration (enum) types are data types wherein its composite constants are given in its definition.
 There are many differences between these types in C++ and Java.
-For instance
+For instance, in Java all enumeration types are subtypes of the greater (predefined) *Enum* class.
+C++, as one of the first two languages to utilize enumeration, has more open-ended, non-coercive application.
+Java has the advantage of being more reliable, as it gives errors for arithmetic operations and limits the values assigned to variables.
+C++ has less restrictions, only checking variable types (on assignment), and if they are in the enum's given range.